-Cartodyne is a highly skilled Disaster Management and Information Technology services firm that leverages decades of industry practice with modern tools to deliver solutions for business organizations, cities, counties, and non-profits.
+Cartodyne is a highly skilled Geospatial and Disaster Management services firm that leverages decades of industry practice with modern tools to deliver solutions for business organizations as well as local and state municipalities.

 Esri has built a Story Map for venues in the 2016 Summer Olympic Games.
 Esri Story Maps let you combine authoritative maps with narrative text, images, and multimedia content.
 They make it easy to harness the power of maps and geography to tell your story.